john98nf/Eir-Appathon-NTUA/README.md

 * The entiry front-end server-project, with its components, is located inside the ```front-end``` folder.
 * The back-end service with the rest, entities and repository components can be found inside the ```back-end``` folder.
 * The folder ```Dumps``` has been created for storing datasets mentioned above (not uploaded in this repo), database dump-binary files (not upload in this repo) and all the appropriate scripts used in the process of database constraction.
+* Inside the folder named ```presentation```, presentation slides and link to the relevant video were placed as requested by the supervisors.

 ## Technologies & Datasets

 * The specific dataset used in Eir can be obtained [here](https://clinicaltrials.gov/AllPublicXML.zip).
 * [MongoDB](https://www.mongodb.com/) was used as a database management system.
 * The back-end REST web service was written in [Java 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html), while
 [Spring Boot Framework](https://spring.io/projects/spring-boot) was also widely used.
 In more depth, libraries & products like [Spring Web Serices](https://spring.io/projects/spring-ws), [Spring Hateoas](https://spring.io/projects/spring-hateoas), [Spring Data MongoDB](https://spring.io/projects/spring-data-mongodb) and others have been added.
 * Front-end server was designed using HTML 5/CSS 3 with [Angular Framework](https://angular.io/) & [Typescript](https://www.typescriptlang.org/).
 * [Maven Build Tool](https://maven.apache.org/).